 Rushing River is a favourite family camping destination with beaches, playgrounds, hiking trails and endless opportunities for exploring.

-Rushing River’s on-site trailer includes dinette, couch slide, screened in add-a-room, cook stove, fridge, air conditioner, heater, shower and two sinks with potable water.
+Rushing River’s on-site trailer includes dinette, couch slide, screened in add-a-room, cook stove, fridge, air conditioner, heater, and two sinks with potable water.